CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 5. Repeat Steps 1-4 to upload additional images as needed.

     For example, if you are upgrading switches with different ASIC vendors or CPU architectures, you will need more than one image.
+For NetQ, you need both the netq-apps and netq-agent packages for each variant.

-#### Specify a Default Upgrade Image
+#### Specify a Default Upgrade Version

-Lifecycle management does not have a default Cumulus Linux or Cumulus NetQ upgrade image specified automatically.
-You must specify the image that is appropriate for your network.
+Lifecycle management does not have a default Cumulus Linux or Cumulus NetQ upgrade version specified automatically.
+You must specify the version that is appropriate for your network.

-To specify a default Cumulus Linux or Cumulus NetQ image:
+To specify a default Cumulus Linux or Cumulus NetQ version:

-1. Click the *Click here to set the default CL version* link in the middle of the Cumulus Linux Images card, or click the *Click here to set the default NetQ version* link in the middle of the Cumulus NetQ Images card.
+1. Click the *Click here to set the default CL version* link in the middle of the Cumulus Linux Images card, or click the *Click here to set the default NetQ version* link in the middle of the NetQ Images card.

     {{<img src="/images/netq/lcm-images-card-spec-default-cl-300.png" width="200">}} {{<img src="/images/netq/lcm-images-card-spec-default-netq-310.png" width="200">}}

-2. Select the image you want to use as the default image for switch upgrades.
+2. Select the version you want to use as the default for switch upgrades.

 3. Click **Save**.
 The default version is now displayed on the relevant Images card.

     {{<img src="/images/netq/lcm-images-card-default-assigned-300.png" width="200">}}    {{<img src="/images/netq/lcm-netq-images-default-assigned-310.png" width="200">}}

-After you have specified a default image, you have the option to change it.
+After you have specified a default version, you have the option to change it.

-To change the default Cumulus Linux or Cumulus NetQ image:
+To change the default Cumulus Linux or Cumulus NetQ version:

 1. Click **change** next to the currently identified default image on the Cumulus Linux Images or NetQ Images card.

-2. Select the image you want to use as the default image for upgrades.
+2. Select the image you want to use as the default version for upgrades.

 3. Click **Save**.

 ### Export Images

-Once you have images uploaded to the NetQ LCM repository, you are able to export those images.
+You can export the image listings for reference.

-To export images:
+To export image listings:

 1. Open the LCM dashboard.

 2. Click **Manage** on the Cumulus Linux Images or NetQ Images card.

-3. Select the images you want to export from the **Uploaded** tab.
-Use the filter option above the table to narrow down a large listing of images.
+3. Optionally, use the filter option above the table on the **Uploaded** tab to narrow down a large listing of images.

     {{<figure src="/images/netq/lcm-images-uploaded-tab-300.png" width="700">}}